-Jing Tian has served as our Chief Growth Officer since the Business Combination.
+Jing Tian has served as our Chief Growth Officer since the Business Combination and as our Chief Revenue Officer since January 2025.
 Previously, she served as the Chief Growth Officer of Legacy Tigo since February 2021.
 Ms. Tian previously served as General Manager at Ginlong Technologies USA from April 2020 to February 2021 and as Country Manager at Shift Energy LLC from October 2018 to April 2020.
 Prior to that, Ms. Tian spent over five years at Trina Solar, where she served as Head of Global Marketing from May 2013 to April 2017 and as President, North American Region from April 2017 to September 2018.
 She has a fifteen-year track record of technical and business success at companies such as Credence, Solfocus, Shift Energy, and Trina Solar.
 Her past twelve years have been spent in the solar industry, focused on the profitable growth of equipment manufacturers across the PV ecosystem.
 She launched the TrinaSmart Module with Tigo while at Trina Solar.